aileencomer/driving-engine/guides/quick-start/integrate-the-library/iOS.md

 # Integrating the Library
 The iOS version of the Driving Engine SDK is delivered as a `Framework (.framework)` for iOS.
-With a couple steps, you can quickly get up and running with the Driving Engine SDK in your project.
+With a couple of steps, you can quickly get up and running with the Driving Engine SDK in your project.

 ## Import the Library
 In the `General` page for the project settings under `Embedded Binaries`, add a new binary.
 Locate the SDK, `CoreEngine.framework` in either the `release` (for devices) or `universal` (for emulators) folder and add it.
 Ensure that you select `Copy items if needed` when doing this.
 The library should show up under both `Embedded Libraries` and `Linked Frameworks and Binaries`.